sage-code/maj/adjectives.md

 ## Composite words

-Long words are formed using an adjective in front of noun using pattern: adjective-noun
+An ajective can fuze together with a noun using pattern: adjective-noun and make a composite word:

 djia = day

 * la dopo-djia = tomorrow
 * la novo-djia = today
 * la paso-djia = yesterday
+* la novo-sara = tonaight